VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 With the release of Bioconductor 3.14, the project includes a tidy single cell experiment (data structure) package, which is great since all other single cell data structures kind of suck.
 (No, seriously, you'll find out why eventually.)
-The package is, not coincidentally, called [tidySingleCellExperiment](http://www.bioconductor.org/packages/release/bioc/vignettes/tidySingleCellExperiment/inst/doc/introduction.html):
+The package is, not coincidentally, called [tidySingleCellExperiment](http://www.bioconductor.org/packages/release/bioc/vignettes/tidySingleCellExperiment/inst/doc/introduction.html).
+The linked instructions are helpful; read them when you have a chance.
+Meanwhile, let's make sure we can load it in this analysis.

 <details>
   <summary>Make sure necessary packages are installed</summary>